Kas-sim/Scripting/README.md

 ### 🧪 Experiments & Practice
 - File & directory checker (works in current directory only)
 - Password checker
 - Automated script runner (execute any file from anywhere, no manual chmod/cd)
+- iq Test, reading from files

 ---